heilandoo/geosoft-1-projekt-fischer_zerwas_heiland/README.md

 use Dockerfile and docker-compose.yml from this repository<br/>
 docker-compose up --build <br/><br/>
-wait until the mongo container is started and the database is connected
+<strong> wait until the mongo container is started and the database is connected </strong>

 <h2>For Testing</h2>